How Advertising Has Transformed Television Programming Forever

 The Golden Age: Sponsors Were in Charge of Everything

-Television programming originated with a minimalist model: single sponsors paid for entire shows and exercised unfettered creative control.
-Outfits like Texaco, General Electric, and Kraft didn’t just purchase time to advertise on a show; they owned the shows.
+Television programming began with a minimalist model where single sponsors paid for entire shows and exercised nearly total creative control.
+Outfits like Texaco, General Electric, and Kraft didn’t just purchase airtime—they owned the shows.
+This early era illustrates how advertising has transformed television, shaping both the content and the viewing experience from the very beginning.

 Editorial Control and Content Restrictions